JoelNiklaus/loss-landscape/README.md

 # Visualizing the Loss Landscape of Neural Nets

-This repository is a fork of the [original repository](https://github.com/tomgoldstein/loss-landscape) by the authors.
-Here we add simple and easy to use installation and running instructions.
+This repository is a fork of the [original repository](https://github.com/tomgoldstein/loss-landscape) by the authors of the paper

-This repository contains the PyTorch code for the paper
 > Hao Li, Zheng Xu, Gavin Taylor, Christoph Studer and Tom Goldstein. [*Visualizing the Loss Landscape of Neural Nets*](https://arxiv.org/abs/1712.09913).
 NIPS, 2018.

+We add simple and easy to use installation and running instructions.

 An [interactive 3D visualizer](http://www.telesens.co/loss-landscape-viz/viewer.html) for loss surfaces has been provided by [telesens](http://www.telesens.co/2019/01/16/neural-network-loss-visualization/).